Chevrolet Cavalier: Fourth generation (2016)

-The Cavalier was updated for the 2020 model year for Mexico with minor changes, adding three new colors, new alloy design, four airbags and ABS brakes, three-point seatbelts, and stability control as well as minor changes to the interior for the LT trim line including a 7" with Chevrolet myLink and Smartphone Integration for Apple CarPlay.
+The Mexico-spec Cavalier was updated for 2020, with three new paint colors, new wheel design, four airbags, ABS brakes, 3-point seatbelts and stability control, as well as minor changes to the interior for the LT trim line.
+These included a 7" screen with Chevrolet myLink and smartphone integration for Apple CarPlay.
 The 2020 Cavalier went on sale on 23 September 2019.
 In 2019, the car was discontinued in the Chinese domestic market after being replaced by the Chevrolet Monza (科鲁泽), although it continued to be built for export.
-The 科沃兹 (kewozi) name is now used on the Chevrolet Onix, which is positioned below the Monza.
+The 科沃兹 (Kewozi) name is now used on the Onix, positioned below the Monza.

 Fifth generation (2021)

 The fifth-generation Cavalier is marketed in Mexico since in late 2021 as a 2022 model.
 It is a rebadged version of the Chevrolet Monza sedan produced in China.
 Reflecting the new engine, it is marketed as the Cavalier Turbo.
 The engine is a 1,298 cc inline-four producing 161 hp and 170 lbft.

+The Cavalier was discontinued in July 2025, leaving the Aveo and Onix as the only Chevrolet passenger cars sold in Mexico.